G7 leaders want to contain the Israel-Iran conflict, as Trump calls for talks between the countries

 “Our primary focus will be trade,” Trump said of his talks with Carney.

-This year's G7 summit is full of combustible tensions and it's not clear how the gathered world leaders can work together to resolve them.
+This year's G7 summit is full of combustible tensions, and it's unclear how the gathered world leaders can work together to resolve them.
 Trump already has hit several dozen nations with severe tariffs that risk a global economic slowdown.
-There is little progress on settling the wars in Ukraine and Gaza and now a new and escalating conflict between Israel and Iran.
+There is little progress on settling the wars in Ukraine and Gaza, and now a new conflict between Israel and Iran.

 Add to all of that the problems of climate change, immigration, drug trafficking, new technologies such as artificial intelligence and China's continued manufacturing superiority and chokehold on key supply chains.